Holi0317/homeserver-compose/README.md

 EOSQL
 ```

-Replace `''` with a random password for nextcloud user.
+Replace `''` on third line with a random password for nextcloud user.
 We will not use superuser in the app.

 Kill both process after the command finish.